thebeebs/devstarworkshop/instructions/deployment/cicd.md

 Let's first make a change to make sure that when you push the code, a difference in the repository is identified and the build job is properly triggered.
 So, depending on the language you chose, have your code opened and make the suggested change:

- **Node.JS**: Open file *xwingnodeclient/app.js* and in the first line of it insert a comment line with your name and team.
+ **Node.JS**: Open the file *xwingnodeclient/app.js* and on the first line insert a comment line with your squad name.

-                        eg: //lisa.jones red team
+                        eg: // YellowSquad

- **Java**: Open file *src/main/java/com/example/rest/App.java* and in the first line of it insert a comment line with your name and team.
+ **Java**: Open the file *src/main/java/com/example/rest/App.java* and on the first line insert a comment line with your squad name.

-                        eg: /* lisa.jones red team*/
+                        eg: // YellowSquad

  **PHP**: TBD